 FAQ & Substitutions:

 The ground flax in this recipe can be subbed 1:1 for chia seeds, but please know it will affect the look of the cookies.
-I haven’t tried this recipe with any other substitutes that I could recommend.
+This recipe will not work with any other substitutes.

-I truly hope you all love these chewy Vegan Orange Cardamom Sugar Cookies topped with a delicious tangy orange glaze!
-Stay on the lookout for next months sugar cookie flavor coming in July.
+I truly hope you all love these chewy Vegan Orange Cardamom Sugar Cookies topped with a delicious tangy orange glaze.
 Enjoy!

 Orange Cardamom Cookies

-- 1/2 cup+ 2 tbsp organic sugar (108 grams or 1/2 cup for cookies and 2 Tbsp or 16 grams for rolling the cookies in before baking)
+- ½ cup+ 2 Tablespoons organic sugar ½ cup for dough, 2 Tablespoons for rolling before baking

-- 1/4 tsp salt (only need if unsalted butter)
+- ¼ teaspoon salt only need if unsalted butter

-- 1 tsp orange zest (optional, to top glaze/cookies)
+- 1 teaspoon orange zest optional, to top glaze/cookies

 - Next, add in sifted flour, baking powder, and salt to the mixing bowl.
 Mix until a smooth and thick cookie batter forms.
 Do not overmix or else you will form too much gluten and the cookies will not spread as much and be tough.